13wealth/WEDE5020_WEBDev/README.md

     - Parent email must be valid.
 - Added file uploads for three required documents: birth certificate, immunization records, parent ID.
 - Made the modal fully responsive on smaller screens.

 ---

+The first thing to do before intergrating our website to the final PoE requirements is to clean our current code and fix all pages to standard code for head and footer.
+This is done in [v1.4.0 - v1.4.3]

+## [v1.4.1] – 2025-11-18

+- “Read More Reviews” button linking to reviews.html in the reviews section.
+- Footer section included in about.html with proper social links and contact details.
+- Corrected target="_blank" behaviour so links now reliably open in a new tab.
+- Adjusted footer styling issues in about.html caused by relative paths and Bootstrap conflicts.
+- Checked and standardised all footer text colour and overlay for readability.

+## [v1.4.0] - 2025-11-18

+- Made the “Our Values” cards into bouncing bubbles.
+- Made sure text and images fit nicely inside the bubbles on all screens.
+- Tweaked the bubble animations so they stay inside the section and don’t go off-screen.
+- Unified navbar behavior: blur effect now works on scroll for all pages.
+- Updated Privacy Policy link to open in a popup instead of a separate page.

+---